-- Any one of: - o GCSE Grade 7 or above in Chemistry (separate Sciences) - o GCSE Grade 7-7 or above in Combined Science - Achieving GCSE Grade 7 or above in GCSE Mathematics is also important. - If you are considering a degree course for which Chemistry is an essential requirement, it is strongly recommended that you study Mathematics at A Level.
+- Any one of: - GCSE Grade 7 or above in Chemistry (separate Sciences) - GCSE Grade 7-7 or above in Combined Science - Achieving GCSE Grade 7 or above in GCSE Mathematics is also important. - If you are considering a degree course for which Chemistry is an essential requirement, it is strongly recommended that you study Mathematics at A Level. - If you will be studying Chemistry alongside two or more of Biology, Physics and Mathematics you should have an 8 or higher in at least one of these.